PharmaLedger-IMI/architecture-handbook/docs/source/index.rst

-Welcome to ePI documentation!
+Welcome to Pharmaledger documentation!
 ===================================

 This is a proposed layout of how Architecture Handbook will look like.
 It will contain various sections as shown below.
 We can include references to `Open DSU <https://opendsu.com/>`_ as well wherever required.

-Check out the :doc:`solution overview` section for further information
+Check out the :doc:`introduction` section for further information

 .. note::